 - Density Bonus: Amend the Development Code to include provisions allowing 80 percent density bonus and up to four concessions for 100 percent affordable developments consistent with the current requirements of State Density Bonus Law.
-Monitor State Density Bonus Law annually for legislative changes and modify ordinance as needed during the planning period. - Accessory Dwelling Units: Amend the Development Code to be consistent with the latest state legislation related to development standards for ADUs and ensuring that the construction of a junior accessory dwelling unit (JADU) on each lot is clearly permitted in addition to an ADU, in accordance with California Government Code Section 65852.2. - Parking Requirements: Amend parking requirements for accessory dwelling units and supportive housing units within one-half mile of transit. - Emergency Shelters: Amend development standards for emergency shelters and allow sufficient parking to accommodate all staff working in the emergency shelter, provided that the standards do not require more parking for emergency shelters than other residential or commercial uses within the same zone, in compliance with Government Code Section 65583(a)(4)(A)(ii)).
-Ensure requirements comply with state law. - Low-Barrier Navigation Centers: Permit low-barrier navigation centers, defined as low-barrier, temporary service-enriched shelters to help homeless individuals and families to quickly obtain permanent housing as a permitted use subject only to ministerial approval in zones where mixed uses are allowed or in nonresidential zones that permit multifamily housing (Government Code Section 65662; AB 101). - Residential Care Facilities: Review requirements for unlicensed group homes and larger group homes and permit them in all residential zones to comply with the City's obligation to affirmatively further fair housing.
-Remove conditional use permit requirements for unlicensed group homes with more than 6 residents. - Single-Room Occupancy Units: Amend the Development Code to remove the current limit of 15 guests in SRO units. - Farmworker and Employee Housing: Amend the Development Code to permit employee housing for six or fewer as a residential use and permit agricultural labor housing in all zoning districts where agricultural uses are permitted.
+Monitor State Density Bonus Law annually for legislative changes and modify ordinance as needed during the planning period. - Accessory Dwelling Units: Amend the Development Code to be consistent with the latest state legislation related to development standards for ADUs and ensuring that the construction of a junior accessory dwelling unit (JADU) on each lot is clearly permitted in addition to an ADU, in accordance with California Government Code Section 65852.2. - Parking Requirements: Amend parking requirements for ADUs and supportive housing units within a half mile of transit and amend the development code to remove parking minimums within a half mile of transit consistent with AB 2097, outlined in Government Code Section 65863.2.

-- Supportive Housing: Allow for the approval of 100 percent affordable developments that include a percentage of supportive housing units, either 25 percent or 12 units, whichever is greater, to be allowed without a conditional use permit or other discretionary review in all zoning districts where multifamily and mixed-use development is permitted, consistent with Government Code Section 65651(a). - Definition of "Family": Amend the Development Code to add an inclusive definition of family and consistently replace the terms "single family" and multi-family" with "single-unit" and multi-unit" to ensure internal consistency.
+- Emergency Shelters: Amend development standards for emergency shelters and allow sufficient parking to accommodate all staff working in the emergency shelter, provided that the standards do not require more parking for emergency shelters than other residential or commercial uses within the same zone, in compliance with Government Code Section 65583(a)(4)(A)(ii)).
+Amend the hours of operation to cover nighttime hours, and review and confirm standard for toilet is not excessive relative similar to other uses, and overall ensure that standards for emergency shelters comply with state law (Government Code Section 65583(a)(4)(A)). - Low-Barrier Navigation Centers: Permit low-barrier navigation centers, defined as low-barrier, temporary service-enriched shelters to help homeless individuals and families to quickly obtain permanent housing as a permitted use subject only to ministerial approval in zones where mixed uses are allowed or in nonresidential zones that permit multifamily housing (Government Code Section 65662; AB 101). - Residential Care Facilities: Review requirements for unlicensed group homes and larger group homes and permit them in all residential zones to comply with the City's obligation to affirmatively further fair housing.
+Remove conditional use permit requirements for unlicensed group homes with more than 6 residents - Single-Room Occupancy Units: Amend the Development Code to remove the current limit of 15 guests in SRO units and evaluate objective design standards for SROs to ensure that units are maintained and safe for all residents long term. - Farmworker and Employee Housing: Amend the Development Code to permit employee housing for six or fewer as a residential use and permit agricultural labor housing in all zoning districts where agricultural uses are permitted. - Supportive Housing: Allow for the approval of 100 percent affordable developments that include a percentage of supportive housing units, either 25 percent or 12 units, whichever is greater, to be allowed without a conditional use permit or other discretionary review in all zoning districts where multifamily and mixed-use development is permitted, consistent with Government Code Section 65651(a). - Definition of "Family": Amend the Development Code to add an inclusive definition of family and consistently replace the terms "single family" and multi-family" with "single-unit" and multi-unit" to ensure internal consistency. - Definition of "Tiny Home": Amend the Development Code to expand the definition of tiny homes to allow for modular homeownership on leased parcels.